Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 Ethics consists of three components:

-b) attitude toward God;
+b) attitude towards God;

 Let me cite Krishna’s statements on each of these three parts of the ethical teachings.

-On Attitude toward People, Other Living Beings,
+On Attitude towards People, Other Living Beings,

 and the Environment

-Krishna suggests regarding everything existing in the universe as a Manifestation of God in the aspect of the Absolute.
-Love for God in this aspect implies our love for the Creation as for His integral Part:
+Krishna suggests regarding everything existing in the universe as a Manifestation of God in the Aspect of the Absolute.
+Love for God in this Aspect implies our love for the Creation as for His integral Part:

 7:8.
 I am the taste of water, O Kaunteya!
-I am the shining of the Moon and the light of the Sun, and Pranava, and Universal Knowledge, and Cosmic Voice, and humanity in people!
+I am the shining of the Moon and the light of the Sun, and Pranava, and Universal Knowledge, and the Cosmic Voice, and humanity in people!

 7:9.
 I am the pure scent of earth and the warmth of fire!
 I am the life of all the living and exploits of spiritual warriors!

-7:10. … I am the Consciousness of all who developed the consciousness; I am the splendor of all the beautiful!
+7:10. … I am the Consciousness of all who developed the consciousness, I am the splendor of all the beautiful!

 7:11.
 I am the strength of the strong who is devoid of attachments and sexual passions.
 I am the sexual power in all beings that does not contradict dharma.